4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 </head>
 ```

-Here you use the helper function url_for() to generate the appropriate file location.
+Here, you use the helper function `url_for()` to generate the appropriate file location.
 The first argument specifies that you are linking to a static file, and the second argument is the path to the file within the static directory.

 Save and close the file.

-After updating your application's index page, you will notice that the 'Welcome to my Titanic Survival prediction app' text is now brown, centered, and framed within a border.
+After updating your application's index page, you will notice that the **Welcome to my Titanic Survival prediction app** text is now brown, centered, and framed within a border.

-You can put the style you want to your style.css file.
+You can put the style you want to your `style.css` file.
 However, the Bootstrap tool kit can help you with this if you are not an expert.
 Now, if your application will have more than one page, then you can avoid unnecessary repetition of code with the help of a base template file, from which all your HTML files will inherit.
-If that is the case, you can write the following code in your base.html file:
+If that is the case, you can write the following code in your `base.html` file:

 ```py
 <!doctype html>